How should I care for my Meridian handpan?

 The original inspiration for all Handpans came from the steelpans of Trinidad and the PANArt Hang, which was often called 'Hang Drum' by enthusiasts and players, despite the creators, PANArt never using this term or encouraging its use by others.

 Handpans are a combined percussive and melodic instrument which should be played with the hands only.
 The term 'drum' must be used carefully, as it appears to encourage some new players to adopt playing styles which are not well suited to the instrument.

 Whilst undeniably partially percussive in nature, Handpans respond best to a gentle touch and will remain in good tuning and condition for much longer when played and cared for correctly.

 What are the origins of the Handpan?

 As mentioned above, all Handpans are creations inspired by the steel pans of Trinidad and the PANArt Hang, created by Felix Rohner and Sabina Schärer in 2001.
 Since then, PANArt have decreased production of the Hang in order to also focusing their efforts on other members of their instrument family.

-Over time, a number of instrument makers have appeared to take inspiration from PANArt's work and continue the research and development of the Handpan instrument and there are now at least 100 distinct brands of handpan across the globe, each with their own unique characteristics.
+Over time, a number of instrument makers have appeared to take inspiration from PANArt's work and continue the research and development of the Handpan instrument.
+There are now at least 100 distinct brands of handpan across the globe, each with their own unique characteristics.